chemag/anicet/README.md

 Anicet is a lightweight C++ wrapper to measure resource utilization for binaries on Android.
 The goal is to use it to measure the complexity, size, and quality of image encoders in Android devices.

-The suite includes both software encoders (x265, SVT-AV1, libjpeg-turbo, jpegli, JXS, libwebp) and a hardware encoder wrapper (android-mediacodec) for testing device-specific hardware accelerators.
+The suite includes both software encoders (x265, SVT-AV1, libjpeg-turbo, jpegli, JXS, libwebp) and a hardware encoder wrapper (android_mediacodec) for testing device-specific hardware accelerators.

 Anicet is a wrapper around simpleperf and other tools.
 It includes CPU time and peak memory usage (VmHWM).
 The tool also report tags, sets CPU affinity, enforces timeouts, and outputs results in either CSV or JSON.